Lamine Bey: Closer relations with the nationalist movement (1948–1953)

-Estrangement from the nationalist movement (1953–56)
+Estrangement from the nationalist movement (1953–1956)

-With Bourguiba still in exile, Lamine Bey asked Mohamed Salah Mzali to negotiate a new reform package with the Resident General.
+With Bourguiba still in exile, Lamine Bey asked Muhammad Salah Mzali to negotiate a new reform package with the Resident General.
 On 18 January 1954, sufficient progress had been made that the Bey asked him to form a new government.
 A number of nationalists, including Hédi Nouira, were willing to give these reforms a chance, but the French refusal to free Bourguiba remained a stumbling block for many Tunisians, and indeed, for Bourguiba himself.
 'The failure of an old man terrorized by the fear of deposition and exile, combined with the vile ambition of an unscrupulous adventurer risk depriving Tunisia of the only asset that remains to it: it standing as a nation state; its legal character, recognized internationally by treaty and confirmed by the General Assembly of the United Nations.
 Suddenly my release has been postponed indefinitely' he commented.
 On 27 May Bourguiba, who had recently been transferred from La Gailte to custody in France, returned to the Bey the Grand Cross of the Nichan Iftikhar which he had received in 1950.

 Mzali's cabinet resigned on 17 June 1954 and no successor was appointed.
 Bitter at the defeat of his efforts, the Bey confided to Voizard 'For a year, since I have been asking for Bourguiba to be released or transferred to a spa, I have received nothing but threats.
 Then you transfer him to a remote island without seeking my opinion.
 Now you are transferring him close to Paris, depriving me of the goodwill I might have earned by securing this move for him.
 I am ready to take up my rifle and become a fellagha to rebuild my contact with my people, for you have done everything possible to separate me from them.'